-Blockchains enable us to reduce identifier management costs through shared common infrastructure.
+Ledgers enable us to reduce identifier management costs through shared common infrastructure.
 Veres One is optimized for identity, which further reduces costs.
-As a result, network operating costs and fees are a fraction of those of general-purpose blockchains like Bitcoin and Ethereum.
+As a result, network operating costs and fees are a fraction of those of general-purpose ledgers like Bitcoin and Ethereum.

 Distributed systems enable competitors to cooperate on common infrastructure.
 These systems naturally resist centralization, surveillance, and censorship, which are threats to identity.
 Veres One utilizes decentralized technology and governance to protect your identifiers.

 Ledgers store data in a way that is publicly auditable.
 Bank-grade cryptography further protects data by making it extremely tamper-resistant.

 Privacy by design is a guiding principle of the Veres One network.
 It minimizes the amount of data shared with third parties and allows people to determine what to share and with whom.
 Veres One is well-suited to address the European Union's General Data Protection Regulation (GDPR).

 Veres One supports a wide spectrum of identity management use cases.
 Any person or organization may create and control their identifiers, aggregate personal data, and determine their data storage location and accessibility.

 Veres One is designed to put people in control of their own identity information.
 Individuals can aggregate digital credentials about themselves from various parties and decide how to share them.
 Veres One gives people the independence to freely change services without losing their online identity.

 Enterprises benefit from a cost-effective identity utility that is interoperable with anyone who uses Decentralized Identifiers.
 Authorized employees can seamlessly access restricted data without the need for usernames or passwords.
 Organizations gain the ability to create dynamic identity management rules with ease.

 Veres One provides interoperable identity management infrastructure that enables citizens to connect with separate government services using the same digital credentials.